jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 test_type_error_w_objects_that_do_not_mix
 *********************************************************************************

-Some operations do not work if the objects_ are not the same type_
+Some operations do not work if the objects_ are not of the same type_

 red: make it fail
 #################################################################################